-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2024 and 2023 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited

 10. Lease Liabilities

 The lease liability, which consists of the present value of minimum lease payments for office space and equipment lease, has been discounted using a 12.75% and 15% per annum interest rate respectively.